Scientific Name: Lentinula edodes

 Shiitake Strains: deciding which strain to use can be a little confusing, but you really can't go wrong...
 They ALL work.
 We offer three types of Shiitake strains (all are certified organic): Wide Range (WR), Warm Weather (WW), Cold Weather (CW).
 For further information click on one of the three types below.

-NOTE: These designations indicate the conditions under which these strains can be fruited, and they are NOT an indication of which type of climate they grow best.
+NOTE: These designations indicate the conditions under which these strains can be fruited, and are NOT an indication of which type of climate they grow best.